Dagwan/TASK_INTERN_CAREER/README.md

 - **Virtual Environment:** Set up virtual environments using virtualenv or conda for project isolation.
 - **Documentation:** Use tools like Sphinx or MkDocs for creating documentation.

-For any questions or assistance, please refer to the documentation within each folder or reach out for support.
+For any questions or assistance, please refer to the documentation within each folder or reach out for support at dagwanpan@gmail.com  | dan21017@byui.edu.
 Enjoy your Python development journey!